CollyMcK/VendingMachine/README.md

 # VendingMachine

-My implementation of Vending Machine.
+My implementation of Vending Machine as a .NET Console App (State Machine and Geedy Algorithm).

 To run - double click the .exe from the Bin\Debug folder.
 Note to allow the solution to be emailed there are two .exe files that are renamed to have .test on the end - please remove this and set it back to .exe